maxwillf/Bares/README.md

 # Introduction

-Basic ARithmetic Expression Evaluator based on Stacks for addition, subtraction, multiplication, division, modular division and exponentiation operations.
+Basic ARithmetic Expression Evaluator based on Stacks

+This program supports:
++ Integers in a range from -32.786 to 32.767.
++ Common operators like +, -, /, *, ^ and %.

 This programming project implements a simple parser for an EBNF (_Extended Backus-Naur Form_) grammar.